Diocese of Satrianum

-The Diocese of Satrianum (Latin) or Satriano (Italian) is now a Roman Catholic titular see, that is, a former episcopal see that is no longer a geographical diocese.
+The Diocese of Satrianum (Latin) or Satriano (Italian) is now a Roman Catholic titular see; in other words, a former episcopal see that is no longer a geographical diocese.
 It takes its name from a now destroyed town situated in Lucania and was a suffragan of the metropolitan see of Salerno.
 The adjectival form of the Latin name of the diocese is Satrianensis.
 Stephanus of Byzantium called it Satria (Σατρία).

 The titular archbishop until his death was Patrick Coveney.

 History

 The diocese of Satriano was established by Pope Urban II on 20 July 1098.
 Its first bishop was Bishop Johannes, whose existence is attested in 1101.
 It continued to exist even after the destruction of the town in 1430.

 The city of Satriano was completely deserted, destroyed in 1430 on orders of Queen Johanna of Naples.
 At the request of the Emperor Charles V, in his capacity as King of Sicily, Pope Clement VII created the diocese of Campagna on 20 May 1525, uniting it with the diocese of Satriano, aeque personaliter (two dioceses with one and the same bishop).
 Both were assigned to the metropolitanate of Salerno.
 The new bishop of Campagna was the Bishop of Satriano, Cherubino Caietani, who was installed as bishop of Campagna on 19 June 1525.
 The city of Campagna belonged to the Marchesi Grimaldi.